bohnertchris/experience-manager-htl.en/help/using/expression-language.md

   * `\u0022` for `"`
   * `\u0027` for `'`

-For characters not listed above, preceding a backslash caracter will display an error.
+For characters not listed above, preceding a backslash character will display an error.

 Here are some examples of how to use string escaping: